rramadeu/rramadeu.github.io/_posts/2020-12-09-Gmatrix-0Det.md

 G matrix with determinant higher than 0
 ----------------------------

-An example of an invertable G matrix, the data set has characteristics as no repeated individuals, no apparent population structure, and much more markers than individuals.
+An example of an invertable G matrix, the data set has no repeated individuals, no apparent population structure, and way more markers than individuals.

 ``` r